Esocoidei

 The Esocoidei (/ˈiːsɒsᵻfɔːrmiːz/) is a small suborder of freshwater ray-finned fish, one of two suborders in the order Salmoniformes.
 It contains two families, Umbridae and Esocidae.
-The pikes of genus Esox give the order its name.
+The pikes of genus Esox give the suborder its name.

-This order is closely related to the Salmonoidei, the two comprising the order Salmoniformes.
+This suborder is closely related to the Salmonoidei, the two comprising the order Salmoniformes.
 The esociform fishes first appeared in the late Cretaceous — early products of the Euteleostei radiation of that time.
 They diverged from their sister group Salmoniformes about 110 million years ago, with the extant species having evolved from a common ancestor that lived about 90 million years ago.
 Today, they are found in weed-choked freshwater habitats in North America and northern Eurasia.

 Taxonomy

 In the past, they were often placed in the order Salmoniformes as the suborder Esocoidei.
 During the early 21st century, due to their morphological divergence from Salmoniformes, they were instead treated as their own order, Esociformes.
 However, as phylogenetic studies have increasingly affirmed the relationship of Salmoniformes and Esociformes, more recent taxonomic authorities have revived the old classification of placing esocoids as a suborder of the Salmoniformes.

 The following families are placed in this group: